LibrariesHacked/librarieshacked.github.io/_posts/2016-07-18-https-grading.md

 3. If you're the site owner, check the site against an online SSL checker such as SSL Labs[^6].
 This will give detailed and complex results, but also a simple grade of quality.
 You should ideally be getting an A grade, anything lower then report to your supplier and IT to investigate.

-## Test Updates
+## Updates

 This post will be updated to reflect changes.
-All of the library services with failing standards were contacted to ask what they were doing to address the securty concerns.
+All of the library services with failing standards were contacted to ask what they were doing to address the security concerns.
 Some responded by enabling encryption promptly, some did nothing, and others have waited for future system changes.

 | ----- | ----- |
 | July 2016 | Original tests completed |